-The Frontier is tracking confirmed cases of the novel coronavirus, also known as COVID-19 in an effort to inform people where the virus is spreading.
+The Frontier is tracking confirmed cases of COVID-19 in an effort to inform people where the virus is spreading.

 The first confirmed case of COVID-19 in Oklahoma was announced on March 6.
 Gov. Kevin Stitt declared a state of emergency in all 77 counties over the virus on March 16.

-There have been 6,137 confirmed cases in the state.
+There have been 71,314 confirmed cases in the state.
 The state estimates 59,993 people are presumed to have recovered*.

-At least 318 people have died as of May 26 — 5 more reported deaths than the day before and 24 more than a week ago.
+At least 912 people had died as of September 15 — 7 more reported deaths than the day before and 58 more than a week ago.
 However, even though some deaths were reported on a certain day, the deaths might have occurred days or even weeks before it was recorded, according to the state health department.

 The Frontier will update this page as information becomes public from state health officials, which is typically around 11 a.m. daily.
 Hospitalization reports are released on weekday evenings.